Blendify/blender-manual/blender_docs/manual/scene_layout/object/properties/instancing/collection.rst

 .. note::

-   Note that if the instanced collection was linked from an external file, the Object Data (mesh, materials, textures, transforms) will also still be linked from the original group.
+   Note that if the instanced collection was linked from an external file, the Object Data (mesh, materials, textures, transforms) will also still be linked from the original collection.
    However, the various object's parent-child relationships do not carry over.